faizalrf/documentation/streaming-mariadb-backlup.md

 This is very efficient and performant because it's all parallel using the CPUs available.
 Note that the network between the nodes must be a good 10GBps because, on a slower network, the network will become the bottleneck.

+#### Time that backup

+Let's time the approach as discussed above if we were to do all of this backup/transfer manually.

+- Full backup of 37GB took **2m24s**
+- tar/zip metod - **42 miutes**
+  - `tar -czvf backup.tar.gz backup/` took **34m56s**
+  - Transfer the tar to slave node took **1m10s**
+  - Untar on remote slave took **4m7s**
+- Direct copy without tar took **3m2s**
+  - `scp -r backup/* user@remnote:/tmp`

+Full Backup + Transfer using tar -> **45 minutes**
+Full Backup + Direct transfer without Tar -> **5 minutes 30 seconds**
+Full streaming parallel backup transfer -> **3 minutes 26 seconds** "Winner :)~"

+Clearly the streaming backup with parallel compression and transfer is the best way.

 ### Conclusion

-While streaming parallel backup might not be as fast as the traditional backup in some scenarios, such as reading and writing to the same disk.
-Still, it makes a massive difference in saving storage, rebuilding replica nodes directly from a node by streaming compressed backup to a remote machine where MariaDB receives the incoming streams using parallel threads and restores them directly onto the database data directory.
+Streaming backup taken locally or used for rebuilding a replica node is the fast approach.
+It helps with saving storage and network load while rebuilding replica nodes directly from a node by streaming compressed backup to a remote machine where.
+On the remote MariaDB receives the incoming streams using parallel threads and restores them directly onto the database data directory.

-It leads to automation and performant and straightforward at the same time.
+It leads to great automation, performant and straightforward at the same time.

 ### Thanks